parth-cprime/platform360-templates/P360-43/README.md

 - Data Sensitivity: internal

 ## Generated Files
-- Here's a simplified example of how the component could be structured:
+- Let's create the `OrderManagement` component:
-- Documenting the component could be done using JSDoc comments:
+- Next, let's create the `Dashboard` and `Login` components:
-- A simple unit test for this component might look something like this:
+- Lastly, let's add this component to the entry point of the application:

 ## Prompt
 ```